notiz-dev/notiz/content/blog/deploy-nestjs-with-prisma-to-heroku.md

 ![Create new Heroku app](assets/img/blog/deploy-nestjs-with-prisma-to-heroku/create-new-app.png)

-> **Note**: Heroku let's you to configure a custom domain in your app settings.
+> **Note**: Heroku let's you configure a custom domain in your app settings.

-Alright, our heroku app is setup.
+Alright, our heroku app is set up.

 ![Deploy using Heroku Git](assets/img/blog/deploy-nestjs-with-prisma-to-heroku/deploy-using-heroku-git.png)